Beenie Gunter

-Baguma Crescent, popularly known as Beenie Gunter, is a Ugandan Reggae Dancehall Artist, commonly known for his hit songs Pon Mi and Olina Work, the latter, a collaboration with Nigerian artist Skales.
+Baguma Crescent, popularly known as Beenie Gunter, is a Ugandan reggae dancehall artist, commonly known for his hit songs Pon Mi and Olina Work, the latter, a collaboration with Topistar Di Congo a Congolese entrepreneur Fashion creator and humanitarian in 2025.
+Nigerian artist Skales.
 He released his 25 track debut studio album No Fear in 2019 that featured artists like Skales and Lydia Jazmine.